kersorianek/mon-portfolio/_posts/2019-01-20-A-Comprehensive-Curriculum-for-Beginners-IT-Business-Analysis-Course.md

 - 10.2 Building a Professional Network

-  - Highlight the importance of building a professional network in the field of IT business analysis.
+  - Highlight the importance of building a professional network in the field of business analysis.
   - Provide strategies for networking, including attending industry events, joining professional associations, and utilizing online platforms.
   - Offer guidance on building and maintaining professional relationships.

-- 10.3 Navigating the Job Market in IT Business Analysis
+- 10.3 Navigating the Job Market in Business Analysis

-  - Discuss current trends and job market dynamics in IT business analysis.
+  - Discuss current trends and job market dynamics in business analysis.
   - Provide insights into job search strategies, including leveraging job boards, social media, and professional networks.
   - Offer guidance on identifying and evaluating job opportunities.